 There is no cure for HSV, and people who have contracted the virus will usually experience breakouts from time to time.
 The sores usually clear up on their own, though people can help treat outbreaks using antiviral medicine, such as:

-These treatments, which are available as creams or pills from drug stores or on prescription, can shorten the duration of a herpes outbreak.
+These treatments, which are available as creams or pills, can shorten the duration of a herpes outbreak.

 To avoid transmitting herpes to other people, avoid skin-to-skin contact during flare-ups of symptoms, especially when the sores are open.